artLopez/app-quality-cookbook/maintainability/1_spaghetti.md

 Java refers to a file like this as a [resource](http://docs.oracle.com/javase/tutorial/deployment/webstart/retrievingResources.html), and Maven defines a [standard "resources" directory](http://maven.apache.org/guides/getting-started/index.html#How_do_I_add_resources_to_my_JAR), eg /home/vagrant/my-app/src/main/resources/features.yml

-The "os" field defines the operating system name for which a feature is enabled.
-The "percentage" field defines the percentage of people for which a feature is enabled.

 Let's configure maven so we can run the app by adding the following dependency into your pom.xml.

 ```xml